maduperera/iOS-SOAP-Handler/README.md

 In your app if you need to add SOAP service calls just add the below three classes to your project and make your webservice calling class the delegate.

-classes you need to drag into your project SOAPServiceDelegate.h
+classes you need to drag into your project SOAPServiceDelegate.h,
-SOAPServices.h
+SOAPServices.h,
 SOAPServices.m

-ViewController.m has a sample SOAP service call doen using the utility classes, for clairity.
+ViewController.m has a sample SOAP service call done using the utility classes, for clairity.

 Hope this will make your work easy!